Samsung/veles.simd/README.md

 # veles.simd
 Various mathematical routines with SIMD acceleration (SSE/AVX/NEON) in the form of a compact C library.
+Designed without any OS portability in mind, tested only on Linux.
+Can work on BSD/Darwin after some potentially minor adaptation.
+Supports Android build / bionic.

 ### Implemented features